MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Can I use a self-signed certificate to sign my apps targeting AppSource?

-No, it is not allowed to use a self-signed certificate.
+No, it isn't allowed to use a self-signed certificate.
 The .app package file must be signed using a certificate purchased from a Certification Authority that has its root certificates in Microsoft Windows.
 You can obtain a certificate from a range of certificate providers, including but not limited to GoDaddy, DigiCert, and Symantec.

 ### Do I need to use an EV code-signing certificate to pass the technical validation?

-No, it is not required to use an EV code-signing certificate.
+No, it isn't required to use an EV code-signing certificate.
 Standard code-signing certificates can be used to satisfy the code-signing requirement.

-### Can I re-use the same code-signing certificate to sign multiple apps?
+### Can I reuse the same code-signing certificate to sign multiple apps?

-Yes, you can re-use the same code-signing certificate for multiple extensions.
+Yes, you can reuse the same code-signing certificate for multiple extensions.
 Code-signing certificates have a validity period defined over time.

 ## Questions about names, affixes, and ID ranges